Mumbai: Youth gets three years in jail for groping minor returning from school

-Mumbai: Observing that maximum cases of children are being sexually abused, a special court designated under the Protection of Children from Sexual Offences (POCSO) Act on Friday sentenced a 27-year-old to a three-years rigorous jail term for groping a minor while she was returning from school.
+Observing that nowadays there are maximum cases of children being sexually abused, a special court designated under the Protection of Children from Sexual Offences (POCSO) Act on Friday sentenced a 27-year-old to a three-years rigorous jail term for groping a minor while she was returning around noon from her school.

-The judgment was made available on Saturday.
-The youth was known to the 13-year-old as who lived in her vicinity.
-In her testimony before the court, the minor said that on July 20, 2018 she was returning from school at around 12.30 pm when the youth, who was brushing his teeth, groped her from the back and touched her private part inappropriately.
-The frightened girl ran home and told her mother about the incident.
-Since her father was abroad, the complaint was registered with a slight delay.
+The judgment was made available on Saturday, The youth was known to the 13-year-old as he lived in her vicinity.
+In her testimony before the court, the minor said that on July 20, 2018 she was returning around 12.30 pm from school and the youth who was brushing his teeth, approached from her backside and touched her inappropriately on her private part.
+Frightened, she ran home and told her mother about the incident.
+Her father was abroad and the complaint came to be registered with a slight delay.

 The youth was arrested five days after the incident.
 He secured bail in June 2020.
-As he was present for trial, he was arrested again in April this year after a warrant was issued against him.
-The court noted that the youth had spent two years and four months in prison as an undertrial and hence the period will be deducted from his sentence.
+As he did not remain present for trial, he came to be arrested in April this year after a warrant was issued against him.
+The court noted that the youth had spent 2 years and four months in prison as an undertrial and hence, the period will be deducted from his sentence.

 (To receive our E-paper on whatsapp daily, please click here.
 To receive it on Telegram, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)